jvera701/jvera701/README.md

 ## About me:
 - :telescope: I’m a passionate full stack and React Native developer.

-- :zap: Currently I am learning Vue in my free time.
+- :zap: Currently I am learning Vue and nest JS in my free time.
 I also like solving LeetCode problems to practice algorithms and prepare myself for interviews.

 - :mailbox:How to reach me:
 [![Linkedin Badge](https://img.shields.io/badge/-jvera701-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jose-alejandro-vera/)